Dick Turpin (TV series): Broadcast

 There were two series, both of 13 episodes, made by Gatetarn, Seacastle productions for LWT and a feature-length episode made in-association with RKO pictures in the US called Dick Turpin's Greatest Adventure, which was shown in US cinemas.
 In the UK, Series one was screened as thirteen episodes in 1979, the first seven episodes of series two were shown in 1980, a five-part version of Dick Turpin's Greatest Adventure was shown in 1981, and the remaining six episodes of series two were finally shown in 1982, making four series on transmission.

 The series (26 episodes) was screened on Fernsehen der DDR 1 (series one from May until August 1980 and series two from March until June 1981) with repeats of both series in 1983.
 French channel Antenne 2 screened all 26 episodes in the youth programme Recre A2 under the title Dick le Rebelle in a late afternoon slot between 11 December 1981 and 11 June 1982, and repeated series one from 15 June 1983 to 21 September 1983 and series two between 18 September 1985 and 11 December 1985.
 The Austrian channel ORF1 screened the series in 1982 and 1983, the West German channel RTL Plus screened the series in 1985 and between 1987 and 1988.
 In May 1987, the new French channel Canal+ screened the five-part version of Dick Turpin's Greatest Adventure as 'new episodes' on their encrypted service.
 Germany's WEST 3 screened the series between 1990 and 1991 and Tele 5 in 1992.
 The last German repeats were by ARD in October 1993 and DFI Western Movies in 1998.

 The series has been repeated back on UK Channel Plus in 2012, radio broadcasts of the episodes The Fox and Sentenced to Death were shown on digital channel Radio Gold, more episodes were promised but never materialized in its initial run.
 In July 2016 two further episodes appeared on the Radio station without any scheduled series, the station confirmed that the show would be used to fill gaps rather than a scheduled series.

-In 2024 a complete re-run of the series was shown on Rewind TV, a British free to air TV channel.
+In 2024 a complete re-run of the series was shown on Rewind TV, a British free to air TV channel and on Talking Pictures TV in 2026.